fvishram/SRAYSScoreboard/README.md

 ### Application Setup

 1. Launch SRAYSScoreboard
+2. A COM port selection dialog will appear automatically
+   - Select the appropriate COM port for your timing system from the dropdown list
+   - Click "Refresh" if you don't see your port (e.g., if you just connected the timing system)
+   - Click "OK" to proceed or "Skip" if you want to configure the port later
+3. After selecting a COM port, the main application will start
-2. Access the settings dialog by pressing F2 on your keyboard
+4. Access the full settings dialog anytime by pressing F2 on your keyboard
-3. In the Connection tab, select your COM port from the dropdown list
-4. Optionally, configure colors and pool lane count in the other tabs
+5. Optionally, configure colors and pool lane count in the other tabs
-5. Click "OK" to save the settings
+6. Click "OK" to save the settings

 ## Usage